anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter08.md

 The term Run-Book is synonymous with "Cookbook", and either term will be used interchangeably to indicate that if a user follows the steps or procedures in the "book", the expected result will be an RI identical to the lab utilized by CNTT for the instantiation and certification of RI-1.

-It is assumed that the reader of this chapter has the skill set to install Common NFVI on their own labs.
+It is assumed that the reader of this chapter has the skill set to install Common Cloud Infrastructure on their own labs.

 *   Covers installers, automation, etc.
 *   Integration of installers and components.